Overview

 - IaC Templates - Infrastructure as Code templates for automated deployment

 This is the fastest way to set up AWS S3 scanning.
-Cremit provides a pre-configured CloudFormation template that automatically creates the necessary IAM role and permissions.
+Cremit provides a pre-configured CloudFormation template that automatically creates the required IAM role and permissions.

 Step 1: Navigate to Scan Sources